GADGET - 5G enabled ground segment technologies over the air demonstrator

 Objectives

 GADGET Project has the objective to design and implement two User Equipment (UE) and one gNodeB compliant with the 5G release 16 or above to demonstrate the direct access to non-terrestrial-network (NTN) based on a satellite access.
-These equipment will be integrated in an end-to-end demonstration configuration based on emulated and live satellite access.
-This last is represented by the actual access to Athena/Fidus satellite operating in Ka frequency band and positioned in geo-stationary orbit position at 38° E.
+These equipment will be integrated in an end-to-end demonstration configuration based on and emulated and live satellite access.
+This last is represented by the actual access to Athena/Fidus GEO satellite.

 In the development of the UEs and the gNodeB, more attention is on the protocol stack implementation in line with the foreseen 5G standard release and starting as base point from an Open-Source software environment.
 In the implementation of the E2E demonstrator also the simulator of the Core Network will be implemented to perform the foreseen performance and operative tests.